Holy Paladin PvP Guide for WotLK Classic

 Paladin offers some of the best utility in the game, and taking full advantage of your utility is what really separates a good Paladin from a great one.
 When used correctly, Paladin has a response to almost every situation you could think of.

-Blessing of Freedom is a great tool to keep you or your allies mobile, removing all root and slow effects from whomever you cast it on.
+Hand of Freedom is a great tool to keep you or your allies mobile, removing all root and slow effects from whomever you cast it on.
 This is, however, a Magic effect and able to be dispelled or spell-stolen, so you cannot always depend on it.

 Divine Shield is a complete immunity that clears most debuffs from you.
 Using this can save your life or keep you offensive in a situation where you are constantly being crowd-controlled.
-This effect can be dispelled by Priests casting Mass Dispel so it is important to keep this in mind when playing against a Priest.
+This effect can be dispelled by Priests casting Mass Dispel, so it is important to keep this in mind when playing against a Priest.

 Cleanse is one of the strongest, if not the strongest, dispels in the game.
 Removing one Magic, Poison, and Disease effect from your ally in PvP is a massive advantage.
 Make sure you have this in a place you can easily use it, as dispelling a crowd-controlling effect off your teammates could turn the tide of any fight.

-Blessing of Protection protects you or an ally with a shield that grants immunity to all Physical damage and Physical effects.
+Hand of Protection protects you or an ally with a shield that grants immunity to all Physical damage and Physical effects.
 This can be used to both stop damage or remove stuns such as Kidney Shot.
 Keep in mind that this is a Magic effect and can be dispelled or spell-stolen.
 If you are fighting against a Mage it is a good idea to be ready to cancel the buff off of yourself or you risk the Mage potentially stealing the shield.

 Divine Favor guarantees a critical strike on your next healing ability.
 This cooldown is best used in a situation where you need a lot of healing quickly.
 In a situation where your ally is moments from dying, pairing this with Holy Shock can quickly return them to a safe amount of health.
 When the enemy has already used all of their interrupts you can use it with Holy Light to top off your ally's health bar to keep you on the offensive.

 Hammer of Justice is a short-range stun that can be used as a pseudo-interrupt if needed.
-Hammer of Justice is both great in an offensive situation where you might need to shut down a spell or heal cast or in a defensive one where you need to create distance or give yourself time to heal.
+Hammer of Justice is both great in an offensive situation where you might need to shut down a spell or heal cast, or in a defensive one where you need to create distance or give yourself time to heal.